8bitbuddhist/aws-modernization-workshop-base/content/31_Setup_Workspace/45_cloud.md

    {{% notice warning %}}
    If the IAM role is not valid, <span style="color: red;">**DO NOT PROCEED**</span>.
 Go back and confirm the steps on this page.
    {{% /notice %}}

-   If you are done, please proceed to the Partner Setup section!